Florham: Building Florham

 The family, though often in New York or Newport, spent a majority of its time at Florham and developed a relationship with the local community.
 The family were all members of Grace Episcopal Church in Madison, which was restored in Florence's memory in 1952.
 The Grace Episcopal Church Boychoir, well known and admired in the area, sang annually at the estate, when it was treated to a lavish Christmas feast with full wait-staff.
-Grace Church's Tiffany stained-glass windows, one a memorial to Alice Twombly, a daughter who died in 1896 at age 16, can all be seen today in the lively parish.